 So, if you find out that you do have the MTHFR gene variant, it’s best to choose a prenatal vitamin with a methylfolate source.
 The source with the most research behind it is calcium methylfolate, but there is also a glucosamine salt that recently came onto the market.
 Check out the following high-quality products that have methylfolate:

 BFFs: Folate and Vitamin B12

-If you decide to take a prenatal vitamin that contains folic acid, its important that it also contains vitamin B12, regardless of whether you have the MTHFR gene variant.
-This is because a deficiency in either of folate or B12 can lead to anemia.
+If you decide to take a prenatal vitamin that contains folic acid, it’s important that it also contains vitamin B12, regardless of whether you have the MTHFR gene variant.
+This is because a deficiency in either folate or B12 can lead to anemia.
 However, if it’s a vitamin B12 deficiency, it’s much more serious, and folic acid has the potential to cover up a folic acid deficiency.
 Adding some extra vitamin B12 into the mix is a good thing in that case.

 On the flip side, if you take one of the prenatals with methylfolate, there is a lower chance of this type of folate masking a B12 deficiency.
 So it’s just one more reason to choose a prenatal methylfolate.
 Although the choices are limited now, there are sure to be more products coming out with this new and improved form of folate in the future.